USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch05_sys_req.md

 The [CMAS Release Testing Page](https://www.airqualitymodeling.org/index.php/CMAQ) provides technical and operational details on current and prior CMAQ releases.

 ### Hardware
+** >>COMMENT<< ** After this secion on Hardware add a section with examples of what is actually used, e.g. at EPA compiler X is used on a ___ type of linux cluster….
+In an academic setting, this system is used, etc.

 The minimum hardware requirements for running the CMAQ benchmark case are: